DenreiAngeles/Angeles_CS2102_OOPactivities/README.md

 Below is a checklist of activities included in this repository.
 You can use this list to track progress as you complete or review each activity:

+Note: Just put 'x' inside the "[ ]" space to add a check on the checklist.

 ### Exercise Sets
 #### 📂 [Exercise Set 01](https://github.com/DenreiAngeles/Angeles_CS2102_OOPactivities/tree/main/AngelesDenreiSamuelCS2102_OOPactivities/Exercise%20Sets/Exercise%20Set%2001)
 - [ ] [Ecseq.java](https://github.com/DenreiAngeles/Angeles_CS2102_OOPactivities/blob/main/AngelesDenreiSamuelCS2102_OOPactivities/Exercise%20Sets/Exercise%20Set%2001/Escseq.java)